L-R: Andrew Denton, the G.E. Money Genie, Marslando Calrissian

 to Ed's shambolic productions such as "Donkey Courtroom" and "Man With a Box of Killer Bees".
 Many of the clips and sketches spawned CatchPhrases

 that were referenced frequently, both in the show and by the fanbase.Get This

 containing sketches (at least the ones that didn't contain copyrighted material) or discussed topics from previous shows.
 Tony would often put in over time to get the podcasts coming out on a semi regular basis along with ringtones created from popular sound bites and individual sketches for download from the website.

-The end of each show Tony would sign off with a phrase or soundbite from the show that tickled his love rod.
+The end of each show Tony would sign off with a phrase or soundbite from the show that tickled his asbestos plum hammock.

 This program provides examples of:

 - The Ahnold: Tony's Arnold Schwarzenegger impression would sometimes get a run.

 - Anyone Remember Pogs?: Tony regularly invoked this trope, but Ed actually broached the subject of Pogs once.